birgire/wp-combine-queries/README.md

 ###Example 1:

 Here we display all posts published today, sorted by comment count and after that all posts (excluding today's post) sorted by comment count.
+This [example](http://wordpress.stackexchange.com/questions/159228/combining-two-wordpress-queries-with-pagination-is-not-working) was provided by Rober hue.

-You can add the following code into your theme or in a plugin:
+We can add the following code into our theme or in a plugin:

     /**
      * Example #1 - Combine two sub queries: